evently-cloud/site/src/tutorial.md

 }
 ```

-Now that you know this thermostat has no `associated-to-account` events, use the `selectorId` and `mark` to conditionally append the event.
+Now that you know this thermostat has no `associated-to-account` events, use the `selectorId` and `mark` to conditionally append the new event.
 You find these values in the selector footer you just fetched above.
+The thermostat’s owner `mikemeyers` has an account with the key `wqeuru4594`.
+Your event stores this association in an `account-key` field in the `data` field.

 ```shell
 curl https://preview.evently.cloud/append/selector \